 MIT School of Humanities, Arts, and Social Sciences

-The Dean’s Grants are open to faculty, instructional staff, and non-academic staff and will support team-based proposals, community facing events, larger awards, and other proposals that would not normally be funded by the SHASS Travel and Discretionary Annual Fund.
-The first round of proposals is due October 2nd.
+The Dean’s Grants are open to faculty, instructional staff, and non-academic staff and will support team-based proposals, community facing events, larger awards, and other proposals that the SHASS Travel and Discretionary Annual Fund would not normally fund.
+The second round of proposals is due February 1, 2024.

 Preference will be given to proposals that align with one or more of the main themes below: